 As outlined in Department Circular 0061/2019, four revised LCA module descriptors were due to be introduced in September 2020.
 These were: English and Communications, Mathematical Applications, Introduction to Information and Communication Technology, and Information and Communication Technology – Specialism.
-Book 1 and 2 and 3 are available NOW!
+Book 1,2,3 and 4 are available NOW!